xXShaneXx/C-/StlLibrary.md

 3=three
 4=four
 Explanation:

-std::map stores key-value pairs where the keys are unique and automatically sorted.
+std::map: Stores key-value pairs with unique keys, automatically sorted by key. std::multimap: Similar to std::map but allows duplicate keys.
-The std::multimap allows multiple elements with the same key.
+Usage: Use std::map when you need to associate a unique key with each value.
-2. Algorithms
+Algorithms
-STL algorithms are template functions that perform various operations on containers, such as sorting, searching, modifying, and partitioning data.
+STL algorithms are generic functions that operate on containers.
+Here are a few useful examples.

-Sum of Even Elements
+1. Sum of Even Elements
-This algorithm calculates the sum of all even elements in a container.
+This algorithm sums only the even elements of a container.

-Code Example:
+Example:
 cpp
 Copy code
 #include <vector>